Artistic restaurant exploring sustainability

 Installation: Artistic restaurant exploring sustainability

-This U.S.-Japan partnership will create an installation and performance-based work.
+This U.S.-Japan partnership creates an installation and performance-based work.
 The project explores sustainability through the lens of food and agriculture presented within an architectural installation serving as a temporary, experimental, and functional restaurant.

 A multidisciplinary visual artist working in sculpture, site-specific installation, drawing, and photography.
 Schlesinger’s work is fundamentally concerned with place: how the natural environment, architectural context and engagement, and historical precedent contribute to experience and understanding.
 His upbringing as a second-generation carpenter (with a focus on traditional craftsmanship) and involvement with a small farm have jointly influenced the philosophy of his work.
 He has exhibited in galleries and museums in the U.S. and Japan.